joberthel/fastify-modern-images/Readme.md

 ## Compatibility

--   Version 0.1.x is compatible with fastify 3.x
+-   Versions 0.2.x and above are compatible with fastify 4.x
--   Version 0.2.x is compatible with fastify 4.x
+-   For fastify 3.x use version 0.1.x of this plugin

 ## Features